+- Press

+Press

-- Press ◄ / 7 or press MENU/EXIT to open the OSD menu and press ◄ / ► to highlight the INFORMATION menu. - Press ▼ to highlight FAQ-Image and Installation or FAQ-Features and Service based on the information you want to know. - 3.
-Press ENTER. - 4.
-Press ▲ / ▼ to select the a problem and press ENTER for possible solutions.
+- Press ▼ to highlight FAQ-Image and Installation or FAQ-Features and Service based on the information you want to know.

+- 3. Press ENTER.

+- 4. Press $\blacktriangle / \lor$ to select the a problem and press ENTER for possible solutions.